jh3nd3rs0n/jargyle/README.md

         <value>socks5://127.0.0.1:23456</value>
     </setting>
     <setting>
-        <name>chaining.socks5.forwardHostNames</name>
+        <name>chaining.socks5.resolveHostNamesThroughServer</name>
         <value>true</value>
     </setting>

 ```

-You can specify host names that are forwardable (to be resolved through SOCKS5 server chaining) and host names that are resolvable (to be resolved locally).
+You can specify host names to be resolved locally and host names to be resolved through SOCKS5 server chaining.
 The host names can be specified in the following settings:

--   `chaining.socks5.forwardableHostNameCriteria`
+-   `chaining.socks5.locallyResolvableHostNameCriteria`
--   `chaining.socks5.resolvableHostNameCriteria`
+-   `chaining.socks5.serverResolvableHostNameCriteria`

 You can specify a host name or host names in the aforementioned settings as a space separated list of each as either a literal expression preceded by the prefix `equals:` or a regular expression preceded by the prefix `matches:`.